 In inspecting the PST, the Committee's main focus is the service’s collection and processing of personal data, the service’s new and concluded preventive and investigative cases, the use of various coercive measures, such as wiretaps, and exchange of information with domestic and foreign partners.

 The Committee's foremost responsibility in inspecting the NSM and other security clearance authorities is to oversee processing and decisions in matters concerning security clearance.
 During NSM inspections, the Committee is routinely presented with all complaint decisions where the complaint was denied.
 In addition, the Committee regularly carries out random checks of decisions to deny or revoke clearance in cases where no complaint was lodged.
-The Committee also oversees NSM’s cooperation with other EOS services and NCSC – the Norwegian National Cyber Security Centre.
+The Committee also oversees NSM’s other duties, its cooperation with other EOS services and NCSC – the Norwegian National Cyber Security Centre.

 FSA inspections primarily focus on security clearance issues, but the service's responsibilities associated with protective security activities in the Armed Forces also represent a key aspect of the Committee's oversight activities here.